Pabloo22/captcha_competition/README.md

 ## Our Approach: Best Submission

 ### Model Architecture
-During the preparation phase, we pre-trained a Vision Transformer (ViT) on a synthetic dataset of captchas (1M images), with the following architecture:
+During the preparation phase, we pre-trained a Convolutional Vision Transformer on a synthetic dataset of captchas (1M images), with the following architecture:

 ```
  ===============================================================================================